sjdarkey/sjdarkey.github.io/_pages/about.md

 Heterogeneous catalysis typically involves solid phase catalysts and gas phase reactants.[2]
 In this case, there is a cycle of molecular adsorption, reaction, and desorption occurring at the catalyst surface.
 Thermodynamics, mass transfer, and heat transfer influence the rate (kinetics) of reaction.

-Artificial Intellihence & Machine Learning in Chemical Engineering
+Artificial Intelligence & Machine Learning in Chemical Engineering
 ======
 Edge-cutting AI techqniues in advancing the study of heterogenrous catalysis Artificial Intelligence in Chemical Engineering